UPDATE: This article was updated and revised with new information on July 19, 2019.

 Back and neck pain aren’t the only two muscle aggressors that cause pain.
 According to the Arthritis Foundation, 91.2 million adults have arthritis or report symptoms of joint-related pain.
 Joint pain is caused by lack of cartilage, tendinitis, a broken bone, or a sprain (among others).
 As the years pass, our joints’ smooth surfaces roughen, according to Healthline, as natural lubrication and cartilage diminish, resulting in friction and pain.

 To reduce friction and pain that comes as a result, try taking Boswellia extract.
 Boswellia — also known as Indian frankincense — is an herbal extract that traditionally has been used to alleviate joint pain, says Healthline.
-According to a small 2004 study, “People who took Indian frankincense/boswellia reported less knee pain, better mobility and an ability to walk longer distances than those taking placebo.”
+According to a small 2004 study published by the Arthritis Foundation, “People who took Indian frankincense/boswellia reported less knee pain, better mobility and an ability to walk longer distances than those taking placebo.”
 To get the maximum benefit, pick up boswellia extract with a 40 percent concentration and take at least 300 milligrams daily to reduce joint pain and increase mobility.

 Powdered ginger also may work to control inflammation.
 You can add this relieving powdered ginger to hot water in the mornings, stir it into your lunchtime lemonade, or concoct whatever ginger drink tastes the best to you.
 You can also take a ginger tablet or capsule in doses of two to four grams taken up to three times a day, either all at once or divided into smaller doses.
 However, exact dosing and the resultant benefits are unclear.